Hassell (architecture firm): History

 John Morphett joined the practice, who was very influenced by the Bauhaus and modernist movements.

 In the 1970s the firm became Hassell and Partners Pty.
 Ltd., with Hassell as Senior Principal and also Managing Director of the group.
 During this period, additional offices were opened in Sydney, Melbourne and Perth.

 Hassell and Partners Pty Ltd designed the Adelaide Festival Centre in 1970, with the Adelaide Festival Theatre opened in 1973.
 Said to be designed "from the inside out" by chief designer John Morphett, the complex has been "hailed as a major step forward in modern architecture in South Australia".

 After 1978, the firm became simply Hassell.

 In 2010 the firm was ranked the largest architecture company in Australia and the 25th largest in the world, and retained the Australian ranking for the following two years in the BD World Architecture 100 annual survey.

 In 2019, Hassell, then the second-largest design firm in Australia, announced that they would be closing their Adelaide office upon completion of existing projects in 2021, so it could focus on larger urban centres.
 The existing projects included the Adelaide GPO development, the Adelaide Festival Centre redevelopments, and the expansion of Adelaide Airport terminal.
 Although the physical office closed, the firm continued to undertake work in Adelaide, via a consultancy which set up by the three principal architects based in Adelaide.

 Accolades

-The firm has received Australian Institute of Architects national awards for the Sydney Olympic Park railway station (1998), the VS1/SA Water building in Adelaide (2009), ANZ Centre in Melbourne's Docklands and the railway stations of the Epping to Chatswood railway line (2010) and the Australian National University Birch Building Refurbishment (2022).
+The firm has received Australian Institute of Architects national awards for the Sydney Olympic Park railway station (1998), the VS1/SA Water building in Adelaide (2009), ANZ Centre in Melbourne's Docklands, the railway stations of the Epping to Chatswood railway line (2010), and the Australian National University Birch Building Refurbishment (2022).

+In 2008, the Hawke Building at the University of South Australia's City West campus, which Hassell designed in collaboration with Wardle, won the RAIA's national award, the Sir Zelman Cowen Award for Public Architecture, as well as the RAIA SA Jack McConnell Award of Merit for Public Architecture and Award of Merit for Interior Architecture.

 In 2023, the firm won a Civic Trust Award for the First Light Pavilion Visitor's Centre at Jodrell Bank Observatory.